gabrielsoltz/metahub/README.md

 </p>

-# Run it using Lambda
+# Run it using a Lambda function

 MetaHub is prepared to run from a Lambda function.
-Terraform code is provided for deploying the lambda and all it's dependencies.
+Terraform code is provided for deploying the lambda and all its dependencies.

 - You can invoke the lambda "manually" from any app and read their results/output
 - You can trigger the lambda from any supported AWS service like EventBridge